 - Religious organizations, especially Christian churches, played an integral role in settling Southeast Asian refugees.
-What spiritual and religious motivations do you think might have driven this significant outpouring of support?
-As people of faith, what should be our response to refugees?
-How have you and/or your own faith community responded to refugees? - Are there ways you feel prompted to pray, act, or engage differently after this lecture and discussion?
+What spiritual and religious motivations do you think might have driven this outpouring of support?
+Can you think of an issue or crisis where your faith community responded in a similar way? - As people of faith, what should be our response to refugees?
+How have you and/or your own faith community responded to refugees or others in comparable situations? - Are there ways you feel prompted to pray, act, or engage differently after this lecture and discussion?
 Share about them.
 Pray for one another.

-Resilience Highlight (10 min): Sunisa Lee
+Resilience Highlight A (10 min): Sunisa Lee